blinklabs-io/docs/src/content/docs/guides/dingo/004-using-dingo-with-cardano-cli.md

 <br>

-## Step 2 - Rename File and Change Permissions for the Cardano CLI
+## Step 2 - Rename the Cardano CLI Binary and Set Execute Permissions

 To make the file executable run the following command: